Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Our story begins with the aborted voyage of a merchant named John Woodhouse.
 In 1773, Mr. Woodhouse set sail from Liverpool, England; his destination was the port of Mazara del Vallo where he hoped to load his brig with soda ash (an industrial compound used for cleaning).
 Fortunately for us, a storm forced an unscheduled landing at the port of Marsala.

-There are times that buying a value-sized package of chicken parts (let's say that you are making fried or barbecued chicken for a large backyard gathering) is perfectly acceptable.
+There are times when buying a value-sized package of chicken parts (let's say that you are making fried or barbecued chicken for a large backyard gathering) is perfectly acceptable.

 This is not one of those times.